broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 The Activity-by-Contact (ABC) model predicts which enhancers regulate which genes on a cell type specific basis.
 This repository contains the code needed to run the ABC model as well as small sample data files, example commands, and some general tips and suggestions.
 We provide a brief description of the model below, see Fulco, Nasser et al (BioArxiv 2019) for a full description.

+Version history:
+v0.2 is the recommended version.
+The codebase used to generate the results from [] is available in the NG2019 branch of this repository. v0.2 is a faster and more scalable version of the NG2019 the branch.
+ABC Scores computed using v0.2 will not exactly reproduce those published in [] - there are minor differences related to Hi-C data processing.

+If you use the ABC model in published research, please cite...

 ## Requirements
 For each cell-type, the inputs to the ABC model are: